יום שלישי

 • By gathering for vegetarian meals, we significantly reduce the environmental impact of our Shabbat dinners together.
 (Eating lower on the food chain, even once a week, is a very powerful way to reduce the energy use and carbon emissions associated with our food consumption -- and it's yummy!).

-• We recycle glass, plastic and aluminum containers after TLS meals, diverting some garbage from the waste stream and conserving resources.
+• We recycle glass, plastic and aluminum containers after TLS meals, diverting some garbage from the waste stream and conserving resources

 • That said, our exuberant potluck gatherings of more than a hundred folks continue to generate a lot more garbage than we'd like.
 We encourage TLS participants to bring food in reusable containers that you'll take home to minimize the trash we generate.
 And TLS participants can further reduce TLS' environmental "footprint" by choosing local and organic foods for your potluck offering whenever you can, and by walking or biking to TLS.